JoseEdSouza/data-structures-college/README.md

 # 📚 College Data Structures Repository

-Welcome to my repository showcasing various data structures I've been studing in college.
+Welcome to my repository showcasing various data structures I've been studying in college.
 This repository is organized into different folders, each dedicated to the implementation of a specific data structure in either C++ or Python.

 ## 📑 Table of Contents